Animal Welfare Rules

 Every listing on Cats.ie must support:

-1. Respect for animal welfare – Cats and kittens must always be healthy, safe, and
+1. Respect for animal welfare – Cats and Kittens must always be healthy, safe, and treated humanely.

-2. Transparency – Information about animals must be accurate and complete.
+2. Transparency – information about animals must be accurate, complete, and not misleading.

-4. Legality – No ad may breach Irish or EU animal or consumer law.
+4. Legality – no listing may breach Irish, Northern Irish, or EU law.

-5. Responsibility Rehoming and sales should always prioritise the cat’s long-term
+5. Responsibility rehoming and sales must prioritise the cat’s long-term wellbeing.

-Cats.ie will work with welfare organisations and authorities to uphold these principles
+Cats.ie works with welfare organisations and authorities to uphold these principles.

 3. Legal Age & Health Requirements